paritytech/capi/docs/getting_started/server.md

 <!-- TODO: add screenshot -->

-> Note: unfortunately this API does not exist for NodeJS's https imports, which were only recently stabilized. <!-- TODO: link to more info -->

 ## The Capi Library

 For retrieving common utilities (such as test pairs and assertions), import from the server's root `mod.ts`, which exports the Capi library itself.